-As a leading provider of mental health services, Cross Creek Hospital prides itself in being able to offer services for even the most concerning of mental health conditions, including behavioral disorders like oppositional defiant disorder.
+As a leading hospital for oppositional defiant disorder treatment in Austin, Cross Creek Hospital prides itself in being able to offer services for even the most concerning of mental health conditions, including behavioral disorders like oppositional defiant disorder.
 Also known as ODD, oppositional defiant disorder is a mental health disorder that affects many children and adolescents.
 This disorder includes behavioral and emotional disturbances that can hinder an individual’s ability to function in a number of settings.
 Young people with this mental illness display overtly defiant behaviors and have a great deal of difficulty understanding other’s actions and verbal communication as being non-hostile.
 These disturbances ultimately cause them to act in manners that render a number of adverse effects in several settings.
 If you are a parent or caregiver of a child with ODD, let Cross Creek Hospital be the answer to your child’s mental health needs.

 Parents and caregivers of young people who battle oppositional defiant disorder often feel a wide range of emotions when trying to care for their children.
 They may feel not understand why their child acts in the manner he or she does.
 They may feel frustrated when their child explicitly disobeys them.
 They may feel emotionally drained as efforts to curb maladaptive behaviors seem futile.
 And while these feelings can seem overwhelming at times, there are some things that parents and caregivers can do to help their child get the treatment he or she needs: